asokraju/VandV/README.md

 # Verification and Validation (VandV) Project

-This repository contains the code for computing similarity scores between requirements.
+This repository contains the code for computing similarity scores for system goals.
 It is a part of the Verification and Validation project.

 ## Description

-This project is part of a Verification and Validation (V&V) process where the goal is to compute similarity scores between different requirements.
-The requirements could be in the form of sentences or short paragraphs.
-The similarity score is a measure of how similar two requirements are in terms of their semantic meaning.
-This can be useful in various scenarios such as identifying duplicate requirements, clustering similar requirements together, or finding related requirements in a large dataset.
+This project is part of a Verification and Validation (V&V) process where the goal is to compute similarity scores between different system goals.
+The goals could be in the form of sentences or short paragraphs.
+The similarity score is a measure of how similar two goals are in terms of their semantic meaning.
+This can be useful in various scenarios such as identifying duplicate goals, clustering similar requirements together, or finding related goals in a large dataset.

 To compute the similarity scores, we are using a method based on Transformer models, specifically Sentence-BERT (SBERT).
 SBERT is a modification of the pre-trained BERT network that allows us to derive semantically meaningful sentence embeddings efficiently.
 These embeddings can then be compared using cosine similarity to provide a measure of how similar two sentences are.